 Of course, if you are making something else like an ebook, webinar, video series, etc, it becomes even easier.
 Just create an ad that offers a glance into the content itself; like a trailer, single page preview, or a podcast first-look.

-This is also the time to set up your project mini-site or landing page to make sure you know where to direct those early birds to.
+This is also the time to set up your project mini-site or landing page to make sure you know where to direct those early birds.
 You’ll want to start building your pre-launch email list early!

 Here’s a quick overview of which options you have when it comes to creating a mini-site to promote your new project.
 And here’s a great tutorial on creating a landing page with WordPress.